Breast Cancer

 • DNA cross link interference -Platinum

 Among integrative practitioners, limited studies suggest that short-term fasting may increase the effectiveness of chemotherapy therapies while reducing their side effects and toxicity.
 Fasting suggests a protective effect on healthy cells and a reduction in the expression of some genes that increase cancer growth.
-It also reduces insulin-like growth factor (ILGF-1) and blood sugar, both of which encourage cancer growth.
+It also reduces insulin-like growth factor (IGF-1) and blood sugar, both of which encourage cancer growth.
 Fasting also reduces damage to white blood cells as well as fatigue and GI side effects.

 Those desiring Short-Term Fasting (STF), during cancer treatment, need an experienced practitioner to guide them.
 Experienced clinical assessment and monitoring of weight, BMI, body composition, and appropriate laboratory testing are required to achieve minimal health risk.
 Those with significant cardiovascular or renal disease, who are pregnant or breastfeeding, are underweight, or have an eating disorder, uncontrolled diabetes, dementia, or psychotic episodes are not recommended for STF.